SQLite vs Supabase for Solo Developers

 Supabase is a complete backend platform built on PostgreSQL.
 Database, authentication, file storage, real-time subscriptions, edge functions, and auto-generated REST APIs.
 You define tables, and Supabase gives you a full API without writing a single endpoint.
 Row-level security policies control access at the database level, so your frontend can talk directly to your database safely.

-The free tier covers 500MB of database storage, 50,000 monthly active auth users, 1GB file storage, and real-time subscriptions.
+The free tier covers 500MB of database storage, 50,000 monthly active users, 1GB file storage, 5GB of egress, and real-time subscriptions.
+The catch worth knowing up front is that free projects pause after one week of inactivity and you can keep only two active projects on the free plan, so it suits a real side project better than a graveyard of half-finished experiments.
 For MVPs and side projects, that's enough runway to validate an idea without any spending.
 I've launched products on Supabase's free tier and only started paying when real revenue justified it.

 Supabase's real power is how much backend work it eliminates.
 Authentication with email, OAuth, and magic links is built in.
 File uploads go directly to Supabase Storage.
 Real-time listeners update clients when data changes.
 For a solo developer, this means you can build a fully functional application by writing only frontend code.